stijn-dejongh/lovecraft_public_domain/manuscript/the_mound.md

 had anything to say except old Grey Eagle, a Wichita chieftain whose more than a century of age put him above common fears.
 He alone deigned to grunt some advice.

-"You let um 'lone, white man.
+_"You let um 'lone, white man.
 No good--those people.
 All under here, all under there, them old ones.
 Yig, big father of snakes, he there.
 Yig is Yig.
 Tiráwa, big father of men, he there.
 Tiráwa is Tiráwa.
 No die.
 No get old.
 Just same like air.
 Just live and wait.
 One time they come out here, live and fight.
 Build um dirt tepee.
 Bring up gold--they got plenty.
 Go off and make new lodges.
 Me them.
 You them.
 Then big waters come.
 All change.
 Nobody come out, let nobody in.
 Get in, no get out.
 You let um 'lone, you have no bad medicine.
 Red man know, he no get catch.
 White man meddle, he no come back.
 Keep 'way little hills.
 No good.
-Grey Eagle say this. "
+Grey Eagle say this."_

 If Joe Norton and Rance Wheelock had taken the old chief's advice, they would probably be here today; but they didn't.
 They were great readers and materialists, and